 “Turning off your mind is an art.
 It’s a form of meditation.
-Knowledge is extremely important for making decisions, for a reason that’s not necessarily obvious.
-The more knowledge you have, the more you’re free to rely on your instincts.
+Knowledge is (essential) for making decisions, for a reason that’s not necessarily obvious.
+The more knowledge you have, the more (you can) rely on your instincts.
 You don’t have to take the time to learn about a subject.
-Yet in most cases, people who have the knowledge get bogged down and frozen.
-The more you know, the more you hesitate… When you are not confident of your decision-making process, it will slow you down.
+Yet, in most cases, people who have the knowledge get bogged down and frozen.
+The more you know, the more you hesitate… When you are not confident (in) your decision-making process, it will slow you down.
 Overthinking is why people can’t sleep at night.
 Their mind is racing, and they can’t turn it off.
 Overanalyzing cripples you.” – Arnold Schwarzenegger

-This is one section especially where I felt like Arnold was speaking directly to me.
-I can definitely relate.
+This is one section where I felt like Arnold spoke directly to me.
+I can relate.

-I’ve learned too much about a subject and then I haven’t done anything with all that knowledge.
+I’ve learned too much about a subject and haven’t done anything with all that knowledge.
 Better to know a little and take action than to know a lot and do nothing.

 I’ve had trouble sleeping for much of my life.
-I’ve had to occupy my mind in various ways just so I can get to sleep.
+I’ve had to occupy my mind in various ways so that I can get to sleep.

-I’ve overanalyzed, and I’ve been trapped in analysis paralysis and information overload.
+I’ve overanalyzed and been trapped in analysis paralysis and information overload.

 The flip side of it also applies.
-There are times where I’ve learned something so well that I got to rely on my instinct, and that can be a very beautiful thing.
-Examples of that include writing, speaking, singing, dancing, and acting.
-Those have been some of the happiest moments of my entire life.
+Sometimes I’ve learned something so well that I got to rely on my instinct, which can be a beautiful thing.
+Examples include writing, speaking, singing, dancing, and acting.
+Those have been some of my happiest moments.

 Where instinct can thrive, there is freedom.
-I’ve had to sometimes forget much of what I’ve learned and just simply create.
-It might be of a poor quality, but that’s still better than nothing.
+I’ve sometimes had to forget much of what I’ve learned and simply create.
+It might be poor quality, but that’s still better than nothing.
 And I can always improve.
-The experience of actually doing something is the best teacher of all.
+The experience of doing something is the best teacher of all.

-After the quote above, Arnold goes on to share two examples from his own life, one from a real estate investment that he made which paid off in a big way and one from a movie deal, which also has an upcoming sequel, interestingly enough.
+After the quote above, Arnold shares two examples, one from a real estate investment he made, which paid off in a big way, and one from a movie deal, which also has an upcoming sequel.